azdavis/azdavis.net/posts/en/pl-idea-ufcs.md

 ## Wrapper types

-Another alternative is to define a new "wrapper" type around the real type, then define methods on the wrapper type.
+Another alternative is to define a new wrapper type around the real type, then define methods on the wrapper type.
 This is what [jQuery][jquery] does:

-1. Given a "native" DOM value or CSS selector for such values, the `$` function returns a [jQuery value][jquery-type] that "wraps" those values.
+1. Given a native DOM value or CSS selector for such values, the `$` function returns a [jQuery value][jquery-type] that wraps those values.
 2. Then, many of the common methods on the jQuery value return new jQuery values.